hirwacedric123/mucyo/docs/DEPLOYMENT_PYTHONANYWHERE.md

 ```

 **Important**:
-- Replace `yourusername` with your actual PythonAnywhere username!
+- Replace `edutranslate` with your actual PythonAnywhere username if different!
-- The venv path should be `/home/yourusername/mucyo/venv` (project root), NOT `/home/yourusername/mucyo/mucyo/venv`
+- The venv path should be `/home/edutranslate/mucyo/venv` (project root), NOT `/home/edutranslate/mucyo/mucyo/venv`

 ## Step 10: Configure Static Files